pingidentity/terraform-docs/docs/configuration-promotion/configuration-promotion.md

 ## Export Configuration as Code

-Engineers responsible for contributing features within Ping solutions will treat the GUI of the products as a development environment and thus will need a process to extract the resulting configuration into code.
+Engineers responsible for contributing features within Ping solutions typically treat the GUI of the products as a development environment and thus will need a process to extract the resulting configuration into code.

+!!! note
+    Ping Identity recommends that complex use-case development (such as authentication/authorization policy definition, or DaVinci flow design) takes place in the admin consoles, rather than manipulating exports directly.

 **Extracted configuration as code (CaC) may take various forms, but it should fit within the following guardrails:**